Chen2001z/Cyclistic-Case-Study/README.md

 - Secondly, we analyze the number of trips taken by casual and member riders.
 - Based on monthly, weekly, and hourly trip counts, it's evident that member riders consistently use the service more frequently than casual riders.

-- From the 'Monthly Trips' graph, we observe a steady rise in ridership from January to July/August, followed by a notable decline.
+- From the '**Monthly Trips**' graph, we observe a steady rise in ridership from January to July/August, followed by a notable decline.
 Potential reasons include:
   - Harsh winter conditions in January/February and December likely discourage cycling, with ridership increasing as temperatures warm up from March onward.
   - Peak ridership in July and August among both casual and member riders may be attributed to summer holidays.

-- From the 'Daily Trips' graph, we observed that casual riders peak on weekends, with a noticeable decrease during weekdays.
+- From the '**Daily Trips**' graph, we observed that casual riders peak on weekends, with a noticeable decrease during weekdays.
 Conversely, member ridership is highest midweek and lowest on weekends.
 Possibilities includes:
   - Casual riders' preference for cycling as part of recreational activities or outings.
   - Members primarily use bikes for commuting to and from workplaces or schools, aligning with typical weekday travel patterns.

-- Analyzing the graph for 'Hourly Trips', we observe distinct patterns for both casual and member riders:
+- Analyzing the graph for '**Hourly Trips**', we observe distinct patterns for both casual and member riders:
   - Casual ridership shows a gradual increase from 5 am onwards, peaking at around 5 pm, followed by a sharp decline.
 This pattern suggests that casual riders prefer cycling during daytime hours, possibly for recreational activities or leisurely outings.
   - In contrast, member riders exhibit a different trend with pronounced peaks between 6 am to 8 am and 3 pm to 5 pm.
 This pattern indicates that members predominantly use bike-sharing for commuting purposes, aligning with typical morning and afternoon peak travel times.